 THE BEST THINGS IN LIFE ARE SOMETIMES A LITTLE HIDDEN

 High above the valley forests bordering the endless Ligurian mountains, the magnificent mansion, “La Barca,” was built by a squire and royal tax official at the end of the 18th century.
 Even though mules are no longer used to access this special place as in the old days, the destination still promises solitude and and a deep connection with nature.
-Presently, the most beautiful parts of the villa make up the three special suites of the B&B, “Casa Carpe Diem,” offering you a true and historic Ligurian experience.
+Presently, the most beautiful parts of the villa and the old caretaker's cottage make up our special guest-suites, all offering an abundance of privacy within a historic country estate.

 The oldest structures of our villa are said to date back to the 16th century.
 At that time there was only a hermitage with a small church and some humble quarters for the priests.
 In the late 18th century the land was bought by the very affluent family Maurizio.
 They built the magnificent mansion that is now one of the finest historic buildings in our wonderful valley.
 The original gate and entrance to the Villa is made in the typical Ligurian stonework and shows 1801 as the year the villa became the residence.
 At this time the Villa was named “VILLA MARIA” most likely due to the family’s devotion to the Virgin Mary.
 The grandson of the founder of Villa Barca gave the Villa importance.
 He became a famous Italian legal scholar and the lawyer of the Duke of Savoy and King of Sardinia, the later Victor Emmanuel II, the first Italian King.